Overview and Images of Peripheral Artery Disease

 Symptoms: It can cause pain that feels like a dull cramp or heavy tiredness in your hips or legs when you exercise or climb stairs.
 This pain is sometimes called claudication.
 If PAD worsens, it can cause cold skin on your feet or legs, skin color changes, and sores that don't heal.

-The most common cause of PAD is the buildup of fatty plaque in the walls of the blood vessels.
-In some cases, PAD may be caused by blood clots that restrict blood flow.
+Causes: As with coronary artery disease, the most common cause of PAD is atherosclerosis (buildup of fatty plaque in the walls of the blood vessels).
+In some cases, PAD may be caused by blood clots that lodge in the arteries and restrict blood flow.

 Treatments for Peripheral Artery Disease